What is infinite banking?

 Not all whole life policies are the same.
 To make the most use of the infinite banking concept, you should look for a policy that can help contribute to the cash value of the policy or help pay your premiums.

 For the strategy to work, you must qualify for an appropriate insurance plan.
-If not, the strategy may not work for your circumstances, explains the Corporate Finance Institute.
+If not, the strategy may not work for your circumstances, explains the CFI.

 Cost of funding the policy